 Although it has been clearly identified that there is a clear link between SAM and childhood mortality, there needs to be a priority action to address the immense gap in the monitoring and statistics in relation to this to evaluate progress and aid policy makers.

-Governments in collaboration with WHO/UNICEF should monitorreport mortality due to SAM as part of health surveillance.
+Governments in collaboration with WHO/UNICEF should monitor and report mortality due to SAM annually as part of health surveillance.
 This data is crucial for policy-makers, planning, funding and advocacy.

 High burden countries should establish national wasting targets to help focus efforts, national evaluation and accountability for tackling acute malnutrition at national level in line with the WHO global target to reduce acute malnutrition to below 5% by 2025 (and in line with growing consensus on a 2030 global rate of less than 4%).